 This was an utterly appropriate scene for a musical about Darcelle XV—the stage name and drag persona of Walter Cole—who, at 88, remains the world’s oldest performing drag queen.

-Lip-sync performance in a theater setting throws me a little; I almost wish that Darcelle: That’s No Lady were running in a smaller venue.
+Lip-sync performance in a theater setting threw us a little; we almost wished that Darcelle: That’s No Lady were running in a smaller venue.
 Theater-going audiences are trained to be quiet—in a bar, a lip-sync would be accompanied by the energy of a shouting, hooting audience, so lip-syncing in a large theater hall makes the performance feel small.
 The linchpin ends up being the quality of the song’s recording: Tina’s lip-sync to a tinny recording of Ike & Tina Turner’s “Proud Mary” felt inappropriately lackluster, despite George absolutely killing it in a yellow tassel dress.
 But Walter’s shy Streisand carried the recording’s warmth and filled the theater.